BCN3D/BCN3DSigma-Profile-Generator/README.md

 # BCN3DSigma-ProGen

+*NOTE this is a development Branch where we upload beta versions.
+Find the latest stable version in the **Master** branch.*

-Profile Generator for Simplify3D & Cura slicing softwares.
+Profile Generator for Simplify3D, Cura & Cura 2 slicing softwares.
 Specifically designed for the BCN3D Sigma.

 The official code behind the [Sigma ProGen web interface](https://www.bcn3dtechnologies.com/en/sigma-progen/).
 It generates profiles according to hotends, filaments and qualities defined in *resources* folder.